UEFA European Championship qualifying: Pre-2000

+2000s

 In 2000, the first-placed teams in the nine qualifying groups as well as the best runner-up progressed directly to the finals, while another four spots were taken by winners of play-offs contested by the remaining runners-up.
-For the first time there were two host countries; they both received automatic berths in the finals.
+For the first time, there were two host countries who both received automatic berths in the finals.

 In 2004, along with the host team, the ten qualifying group winners advanced, as did the winners of the five play-off ties formed by the runners-up.

 In 2008, the top two teams from each of the seven qualifying groups joined the two host teams to bring the number of finalists to 16.
 No play-off stage was held.

 The 2012 qualification replicated the format of that of 2000: places were taken by nine group winners and the best runner-up, while the other runners-up determined four more finalists via play-offs, with the two host countries qualifying by default.

 Starting from 2016, the finals format was expanded again, now featuring 24 teams.
 It became possible for third-placed teams in qualifying groups to get to the Euros too.
 The 2016 qualifying included nine groups; the winners, the runners-up, and the best third-placed team advanced directly, while play-offs played by the other third-placed teams determined the last four finalists.
 The host nation still qualified automatically.
 The 2016 qualification tournament was the first one to be branded as the European Qualifiers, a trademark used from that point on for both the European Championship qualifications and the FIFA World Cup qualification tournaments in Europe.